createstructure/default-template/.github/ISSUE_TEMPLATE/bug_report.md

 ---

-**Describe the bug**
+# Describe the bug
-A clear and concise description of what the bug is.
+A clear and concise description of what the problem is.
+Ex.
+I'm always frustrated when [...]

-**To Reproduce**
+# Describe the steps to reproduce the bug
-Steps to reproduce the behavior:
+Steps to reproduce the problem.
+Ex.
-1. Go to '...'
+1. ...
-2. Click on '....'
+2. ...
-3. Scroll down to '....'
-4. See error

-**Expected behavior**
+3. ...

+# Describe the solution you'd like
-A clear and concise description of what you expected to happen.
+A clear and concise description of what you want to happen.

-**Screenshots**
-If applicable, add screenshots to help explain your problem.

-**Desktop (please complete the following information):**
- - OS: [e.g. Linux]
- - Version [e.g. 22]

-**Additional context**
+# Describe alternatives you've considered
+A clear and concise description of any alternative solutions or features you've considered.

+# Additional context
-Add any other context about the problem here.
+Add any other context or screenshots about the feature request here.

+# Issue Author
+Your GitHub username (eg. @DavideC03)